 - David Yeago, The Apostolic Faith: A Catholic and Evangelical Introduction to Christian Theology, Part I: The Gift of the Life of the Triune God in Jesus Christ (unpublished MS, contracted to Wm.
 Eerdmans Publishing).
-Available through the course website, or it can be purchased in three-ring binder format at the front desk at Wycliffe. - Additional readings will be available online through the course website.
+Available through the course website. - Additional readings will be available online through the course website.